FCS Commitment to Diversity and Inclusion

 - Contact your supervisor to discuss what happened.
 Your supervisor can help you address the issue and engage others as needed.

 - Contact FCS Human Resources to discuss the situation.
-FCS HR can work with you to find an appropriate resolution.
+FCS Human Resources can work with you to find an appropriate resolution.

 - Contact the Faculty and Staff Assistant Program (FSAP).
 FSAP offers free and confidential guidance and support to benefits-eligible employees and their partners to address issues that may be affecting their personal lives and/or job satisfaction or performance.

-- Contact the Office of Workforce Policy and Labor Relations to report harassment or bias.
+- Contact the Diversity Leadership at Cornell to report harassment or bias.

 - If you are represented by a union, contact your union.
 Your union representative, steward, or local office can support you through the process and help you in dealing with the situation.

-- Contact a member of the FCS Committee.
+- Contact a member of the FCS Diversity & Inclusion Council.